 Other Notable Locations

 The City Walls: Well-armed guards patrol the walls and guard the gates at all times, especially after sundown.
-The wall is split by gatehouses in the east, north-west and south (often referred to as the Tâmpa, Pass and Schei gates) while the northern gatehouse is attached to Kronstadt Citadel.
+The wall is split by gatehouses in the south, north and east (often referred to as the Tâmpa, Pass and Schei gates) while the western gatehouse is attached to Kronstadt Citadel.
 The walls of Kronstadt are crenellated and stand some 22 feet high.
 They are anchored by fifteen towers, which are maintained by Guild taxes.

-Kronstadt Citadel: this small keep sits on a hill overlooking the northern plains and the road that leads to Schaasburg and the Szekler settlement Sfanthu Georghe.
-On the eastern flank of the keep stands the Citadel Gate.
+Kronstadt Citadel: this small keep sits on the hill called Șprengi, overlooking the northern plains and the road that leads to Schaasburg and the Szekler settlement Szentgyorgy (Sankt Georgen to the Saxons).
+The citadel stands atop the foundations of a ruined stone tower and earthwork fortifications that dated from the Romano-Dacian era.
+The tower was later the haven of a Tzimisce destroyed in the conquest, and the small labyrinth below the foundations serves as a dungeon and temporary prison for the settlement.
+On the eastern flank of the keep stands the Citadel Gate and on its western is the recently constructed Church of Saint Bartholemew, which was built by the Teutonic Order.
 The Citadel serves as the headquarters of the town guard, as well as the armoury for the militia and a prison for lawbreakers awaiting trial.
-Kapitan Adolfus can be found here much of the time overseeing the security and integrity of the town.
+Knight-Captain Adolfus can be found here much of the time overseeing the security and integrity of the town.

 The City Square: the centre of business and social life within Corona, the square hosts market days and church fetes on a regular basis.
 A number of guild headquarters are based on the square, as well as the Church of St. Emeric and the Inn of the Moon and Stars.
 The square also has two public stocks and a large well, from which each house may draw two buckets of water each day free of charge.